|Timothy Farrell, MD

 Q. How much will the vaccine cost?

 A. The vaccine is available free of charge.
-The Centers for Medicare and Medicaid Services (CMS) announced that any FDA-authorized vaccine will be covered under Medicare at no cost to you.
+Any FDA-authorized vaccine is covered under Medicare at no cost to you.
 People with Medicaid and private health insurance will also receive the vaccine at no cost during this public health emergency.

 Q. What are the risks and benefits of the vaccine?